 A few simple and effective tips to follow.

-The unusual context we have been experiencing for a few months has contributed to a significant increase in our use of connected devices.
+It’s clear that the pandemic has contributed to a significant increase in our use of connected devices.
 Whether it is for online transactions, working from home, remote studies, telemedicine or simply to keep ourselves busy at home, we have all used our telephones, computers, televisions, game consoles, and our Wi-Fi network more than ever!
 This increases our exposure to the risk of malicious attacks.
-The Canadian Anti-Fraud Centre recorded 11,502 instances of fraud related to COVID-19 between March 6, 2020 and January 31, 20211.
+In 2022 alone, The Canadian Anti-Fraud Centre received 70,878 reports of fraud1.
 In order to stay safe from cyber threats, we share with you, in this article, some simple and effective tips to protect all your connected devices.

 - The phone is the device you probably use the most.
 Make sure you protect it